nLowe-86/SoftwareSecurity/README.md

 # SoftwareSecurity
 This Github is to practice software security

+In Project Two, I secured Artemis Financial’s application by implementing HTTPS with SSL/TLS for encrypted communications, adding SHA-256 checksums for data integrity, and using OWASP Dependency-Check to manage third-party library vulnerabilities.
+Key takeaways included the importance of layered security and effectively assessing vulnerabilities.
+This project highlights my dedication to secure software development, ensuring both immediate protection and long-term stability for the client’s application.

 Briefly summarize your client, Artemis Financial, and its software requirements.
 Who was the client?
 What issue did the company want you to address?
   Artemis Financial, a financial consulting firm, required updates to secure its web application for client data protection   and modernized operational practices.The company needed secure data transfer and a file verification mechanism to prevent unauthorized access or tampering.